tejavarma-aln/TallyWhatsappSender/README.md

 it is a COM DLL which send attachments to whats-app by automating the chrome browser

+**If you already using earlier version then update or replace all the files with new ones (from the repository)**

 **Requirements:**

 1)Microsoft.net framework version 4